By the way, fighting the ravages of a common cold swept over me.

 The Iranians are on their quest to get nuclear weapons.

-There's no question and they're flaunting it, and now the uh supreme leader over there, the command high authority, the Ayatollah Ali Khomeini, said that nobody's gonna stop them from doing it.
+And now the supreme leader over there, the command high authority, the Ayatollah Ali Khomeini, said that nobody's going to stop them from doing it.

-You can dream all you want, but we're gonna proceed with this.
+You can dream all you want, but we're going to proceed with this.

 And why wouldn't he?

-The world's shown that there's nobody that has any desire to make a real effort to stop them.
+The world's shown that there is nobody that has any desire to make a real effort to stop them.

 We've let the Europeans and the European Union try that for three or four years.